Are you better off continuing to work – or not?

 There are many happy and healthy retirees who savor the time to travel and do whatever else they want when they want to do it.
 But the CDC study suggests that if you haven’t or can’t plan for it physically, emotionally, and economically, you could be headed toward a downward spiral.

-A 2014 study, however, concluded that “the retirement effect on health is beneficial and significant” because retirees have more time to spend on maintaining their physical and mental health, or overall well-being.
+One study, however, concluded that “the retirement effect on health is beneficial and significant” because retirees have more time to spend on maintaining their physical and mental health, or overall well-being.

 In an interview with Next Avenue, however, the author acknowledged that his conclusion was “in some sense counterintuitive” because common wisdom is that “people retire and kind of lose their will to go on.”